bishal999/javascript_calculator/README.md

 # JavaScript Calculator

-This is the 7th project for freeCodeCamp's Front-End Development certificate.
+This is my fourth project in javascript.

 Completed On: 28 January 2021
 Last Updated: 01 February 2022